Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

  • The project was completed with Agile development.

  • It was a test-driven development; all functions of the server were tested by a corresponding test.

-The Django_project is a doctor side video conferencing telemedicine web application (demonstration of frontend skill)

- • It has Django backend and JavaScript/Jquery frontend.

- • The Video conferencing function is provided by Twilio.

- • Doctors can monitor patients' real-time heart rate, blood presure, body temperature remotely and give them real-time advice through video conferencing.

- • Read readme file in the zip for more detailed information.

-The rest of the projects were done in university courses.
+4. The rest of the projects were done in university courses.

  • The web spider project is an information gathering and analysis website, it gathers diseases outbreaks information, analyze the information and predict the location and      type of the next disease outbreak.
 It also provides Restful API for other developers. (did Scrapy web spider, SQLite Database and Flask server)